zapleaf/VectorLibrary/README.md

 # Vector Library

-This is a simple example console application that demonstrates how to upload a `.txt` file into a vector database using [Pinecone](https://www.pinecone.io/).
+This is a simple example console application that demonstrates how to upload a `.txt` file into a [Pinecone](https://www.pinecone.io/) vector database.

+Vector databases are a way to efficiently store and retrieving high-dimensional data, such as embeddings, typically used in AI systems.
+These embeddings typically represent text, images, or audio relevant to a specific application and enable these AI systems to conduct searches, make classification, and make recommendations.

 ## Overview

+- The application scans a directory for `.txt` files and provides a numbered list.
-- The user selects a `.txt` file from a list.
+- The user selects a `.txt` file from that list.
 - The application uses a basic Token Splitter to break the text into chunks.
 - The chunks are converted to embeddings using the OpenAI endpoint and the model `text-embedding-3-small`.
 A proprietary OpenAI model.
 - Each embedding is paired with metadata and a unique ID to create vectors.